The Trouble with Tactics

 And what changes have come!
 In .890, there was a major combat overhaul, the addition of three new factions in “vanilla” (the regular, un-modded game), as well as a troop tree for each faction.
 The game plays better than it ever has before; combat is quick without feeling unnatural, trading remains profitable, and veteran mercenaries are available early on.

-For those who didn’t read my original review, a quick overview: Mount & Blade is a medieval FPS RPG. → Lame is what happens when you’re busy making other plans.
+For those who didn’t read my original review, a quick overview: Mount & Blade is a medieval FPS RPG. → All this can be yours, if the read is right.

 Destiny of a Fan